AllenJue/Server/README.md

 ## Features
 This project maintains the ability to create multiple client-side connections with the use of threads, and returns the input that the user gives to it.
-A database is simulated for the user data, and it is loaded in when the server is created and written-through when an account is created.
+A database can be simulated for the user data, and it is loaded in when the server is created and written-through when an account is created.
 This utilizes the Linux filesystem to offer data persistency.